 Oh you would be so proud of me.

-I was lying there in bed this morning listening to the milk float trundle up and down the lane, when it suddenly struck me that it was time to get my life, house and hairy legs kinda shipshape!
-It’s all very well swallowing the old Que Sera Que Sera theory, but trust me it won’t pay the bills or stop you turning into a rather hirstute mammoth if you give up the ghost and let that old devil fate take it’s course.
+I was lying there in bed this morning listening to the milk float trundle up and down the lane when it suddenly struck me that it was time to get my life, house and hairy legs kinda shipshape!
+I mean the hairy legs thing I can handle pretty fast, laser hair removal, anyone?
+We can kinda guarantee it won’t come back then!
+It’s all very well swallowing the old Que Sera Que Sera theory, but trust me it won’t pay the bills or stop you turning into a rather hirsute mammoth if you give up the ghost and let that old devil fate take its course.

 Before I knew it I was in the kitchen, hair soaked in conditioner dripping down my back and Fairy scented laundry banging around the machine.
 But ladies, there is a time and a place for all that is pretty, and quite frankly, a gloomy Monday morning, when even the local newsagent has seen fit to send a gentle reminder to pay your paper bill, isn’t one of them…

 So if I tell you a secret or six, will you promise not to shout at me?